paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 (1) The weapons assembly capabilities of the Pantex Plant.

-(2) The weapon secondary fabrication capabilities of the Y–12 Plant, Oak Ridge, Tennessee.
+(2) The weapon secondary fabrication capabilities of the Y–12 National Security Complex, Oak Ridge, Tennessee.

 (3) The capabilities of the Savannah River Site relating to tritium recycling and fissile materials components processing and fabrication.

-(4) The non-nuclear component capabilities of the Kansas City Plant.
+(4) The non-nuclear component capabilities of the Kansas City National Security Campus, Kansas City, Missouri.

 **(c) Nuclear Posture Review** For purposes of subsection (a), the term “Nuclear Posture Review” means the Department of Defense Nuclear Posture Review as contained in the Report of the Secretary of Defense to the President and Congress dated February 19, 1995, or subsequent such reports.